meda10/MongoDB_Apache_Kafka/README.md

 # MongoDB + Apache Kafka

+Project simulates parlament elections.

-Project connecting MongoDB with Apache Kafka.
-Data is queried with SQL, user can communicate with app through simple REST API.
+Distributed system is implemented using Apache Kafka and distribued MongoDB with data replication.
+Data is queried using KSQL and accesible to user trought simple REST API.
+Everything is dockerized for ease of deployment.

 ## Setup
 ```
 ./run.sh -s